 Sara felt her heart begin to race.
-She wasn't afraid of the child, but she was scared about what she had decided to do.
+She wasn't afraid of the child, but she was scared of what she had decided to do.
 Pulling back, she held out her wrist.

 Luciana stared at the woman.
 She wondered if it was some kind of trick or game.
 Would someone really allow her to feed voluntarily?
-Sara smiled and nodded at her.
+Sara nodded towards her.
 Finding herself reassured, instinct took over.

 The girl's fangs dug into the redhead's wrist and she out a cry both in pain and surprise.
 Sara bit down on her lip to keep from screaming as the child tore at the flesh and then latched on to the flowing blood.
 While she had not formally encountered vampires, Sara had seen their victims on the Gale streets.
 Over the years she had learned much about them and how some were more helpless victims than true monsters.

-Luciana girl ran her arm across her mouth.
+Luciana ran her arm across her mouth.
 "Thank you."